-We next describe the guidelines to implement a technologyspecific module similar to the one described above for the case of cellular networks.
-While 3GPP-based networks involve more complex procedures, they also tend to favor centralized control and estimation of resources, and therefore we expect the design of this module to be simpler than in the WiFi case.
-However, given that cellular networks are designed for large deployments, one key difference with WiFi is in maintaining user location.
+We next describe the guidelines to implement a technology-specific module similar to the one described above for the case of cellular networks.
+While 3GPP-based networks involve more complex procedures, they also tend to favor a centralised control and estimation of resources, and therefore we expect that the design of this module is simpler than in the Wi-Fi case.
+However, given that cellular networks are designed for large deployments, one key difference with Wi-Fi is on maintaining user location.

-If we focus on packet switched communications in a cellular network, the list of active users within a cell is available at the mobility management entity (MME), while inactive users are less accurately located.
+If we focus on packet switched communications in a cellular network the list of active users within a cell is available at the Mobility Management Entity (MME), while the inactive users are less accurately located.

-The above challenges the implementation of infrastructureon-demand schemes, as a group of inactive users could suddenly change to being active in a certain geographical area, and an aggressive energy-saving policy might have powered off too many base stations to promptly react to the demand.
-Except for this, cellular networks readily provide the means to support the requirements of the extended OpenFlow interface: active UEs periodically report the quality of the channel toward other base stations, and network-initiated handovers are supported.
+The above challenges the implementation of infrastructureon-demand schemes, as a group of inactive users could suddenly change to be active in a certain geographical area, and an aggressive energy-saving policy might have powered off too many Base Stations to promptly react to the demand.
+Except for this, cellular networks readily provide the means to support the requirements of the extended OpenFlow interface: active UEs periodically report the quality of the channel towards other Base Stations, and network-initiated handovers are supported.